SuduIDE/toolchain-website/_includes/sudu-dfs.md

 Distributed file system supports content de-duplication out of the box.
 Same contents of different files even in different projects do not waste cloud storage space.
-De-duplication lets detecting unchanged files even if they claimed as changed.
+De-duplication lets detecting unchanged files even if they are claimed as changed.

 ## Custom metadata storage